john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/30 7:50 2 hrs Editing video and posting it!
 - 8/31 11:34 am 1.5 hr learning how to use ROOT!
 Update: I learned the basics, and i found out that Geant4 produces .root files that display your graphs on a browser.
 - 8/31 4:52 pm .25 hr Learning more about root
+- 8/31 9:28 pm Planning the next projects and messing around more with Root